-Transfer credit evaluations for nursing applicants are done by the College of First Choice.
+Transfer credit evaluations for nursing applicants are done by the College of First Choice upon request of the applicant.
 Twenty-five percent (25%) of the total credits applicable to the nursing degree must be granted by the college awarding the degree.
 No more than thirty credit hours of non-traditional credit may count towards the nursing degree.
 Non-traditional credit includes CLEP, DSST, Challenge Exams, Military Service Schools, and Assessment of Prior Learning.